Ghasak/nvim/README.md

 # MODERN NVIM CONFIG

 ## ChangingLog
+### V.0.9.2 RElease Nvim
+- [x] This version has no issue in performance, I just included minor fixes for some libraries.
+    - `nvim-saga` now works flawlessly.
+    - `ranger` now can open in new buffer, support the icons and other features.
+    - `terminal`: Terminal now uses the `saga` package to open the new terminal.

 ### v.0.9.1 Release Nvim
 - [x] The following major realse shows a bit longer time to trigger the `nvim`.